mohammeddahhani/Multi-Layer-Tracing-Tool-ML2T/README.md

 For plotting:
 - `python plot.py --h`
-- `python plot.py --encap-segs` to plot mac frames and their associated block ack that encapsulate TCP segments
+- `python plot.py --encap-segs` or `--s` to plot mac frames and their associated block ack that encapsulate TCP segments
-- or `python plot.py --encap-acks` to plot mac frames and their associated block ack that encapsulate TCP acks
+- or `python plot.py --encap-acks` or `--a` to plot mac frames and their associated block ack that encapsulate TCP acks

 The following variables in `plot.py` can be used to shift the TCP or MAC traffic in order to have one close to the other:
 - `tcp_shift`